 After a few years some of these shoes still fit and feel great, but look quite worn.
 They are past the stage of a simple cleaning due to years of heavy use.

 I still wear them from time to time, but they don’t have the same “weird-looking shoes” effect they used to have.
 It’s also hard to tell by the pictures, but they look pretty dirty in person.
 So in trying to incorporate them back into the wardrobe I tried some experimental shoe cosmetic surgery using plain old spray paint.

 Patient 1 was a pair of very comfortable Aldo shoes I’ve had for years.
 I still wear them when I need to do a lot of walking, but don’t want to wear tennis shoes.
 They’ve become pretty worn and dirty especially around the sides, backs and stitching seams.
 The brown spot top-right is a test-spray I did with the spray paint to see if it would bind correctly:

-I bought some gold spray paint from Wal-Mart and gave them a quick spray paint coat.
+I bought some generic gold spray paint from Wal-Mart and gave them a quick spray paint coat.
 I covered the entire shoe, even the bottoms.
 They came out quite well!

 They actually look like a new pair of shoes now!
 I was very satisfied with how well this pair turned out:

 Patient 2 is also an old pair of Aldo shoes I’ve had for years, and are starting to look dirty although this picture doesn’t show that too well.
 I’ve tried using “shoe touch-up paint” to clean them, but it’s no longer cutting it.
 These shoes are made out of some hard leather-like material, and I wasn’t sure how well the spray paint would bind to the shoes, especially in the crevasses and cracks of the shoes: